Anthony Rizzo Player Props: Yankees vs. Rays

-The New York Yankees, including Anthony Rizzo (.205 on-base percentage in past 10 games, 124 points below season-long percentage), take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Yankee Stadium, Monday at 7:05 PM ET.
+On Tuesday, Anthony Rizzo (.233 on-base percentage in past 10 games, 96 points below season-long percentage) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 7:05 PM ET.

-He is looking to bounce back after a five-strikeout performance in his most recent game against the Orioles.

 Anthony Rizzo Game Info & Props vs. the Rays